Typically, when nurses are walking down the hallway, they aren’t going to be tucking in their scrubs. That’s just how it is.

 The hard work of the doctors at the hospital is what holds the staff together.

 Of course, the hospital can’t survive without many nurses and other assistants who do a lot of leg work.

 In the case of a hospital, doctors are more than just medical professionals with a lot of experience.
 For many, doctors are seen as a point of leadership and authority.

 If the doctor doesn’t maintain a professional look consistently, can he really expect the rest of the staff to do the same?

 Would they even take it as seriously as the patients or administrators would?

 Sometimes, it’s just a personal choice and it’s what makes them feel better as they are taking care of things throughout the day.

-This also doesn’t mean that they are wearing the scrubs every day.
+This also doesn’t mean that they are wearing scrubs every day.

-There are going to be some days where the doctor might have their scrubs out for everyone to see.
+There are going to be some days when the doctor might have their scrubs out for everyone to see.

 It really depends on what kind of activities the doctor is going to be doing.